ss0832/GRRM23utils/README.md

 **AddSubExPot**=(absolute path of your program file to run between QM calculation and processing by GRRM program)

-You can read your program between processing of QM calculation software and processing of GRRM.
+You can execute your program between processing of QM calculation software and processing of GRRM.

 ### functions